0xTriboulet/angr/angr-2/Readme.md

 Angr's ability to symbolically execute programs is robust and capable of overcoming degrees of randomness that heuristic analysis cannot.

 HTB's Impossible Password challenge leverages a rand() system call to randomize the password required to access the flag.
+This random password is what makes this an "Impossible Password."

 **The First Solution**